Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 | -4       | -800     | 200     | Author's Note                           |
 | 0        | 0        | 512     | Story                                   |

-From OPVAM:
+From OPVAM (_New from June 22, 2021_):
->In this example the [Story Overview] (Editor's note replaced) would be populated with the various Writing Style, Genre etc for high-level story structure.
-Author's Note would be repurposed as an easy way to steer the story (ie, Rating, In this scene xyz happens..).
+> Pretty much breaking your author's notes into 2 parts.
+Story Overview (used to be called Editor's Note) would contain high-level story plot, style, genre, theme etc..
+Then you can use your Author's note to steer the story.
+For example if you wanted an action story with bits of romance your AN would contain this most of the time [ Writing Style: exciting.
+Genre: action] then change it to [ Genre: romance.] or something like that.

 **Older information:**